 Creating beautiful pottery for your home is just as meditative and soothing as painting, except you get to get your hands a little dirty.
 But remember, this hobby looks much easier than it is!
 Look into classes in your local area to get your technique down.

 If you’re more of an outdoors-man, check out a new sport.
 Usually, lower-impact sports like golf, are better on older bodies because they don’t require much exertion, conditioning, or training.
 You want this hobby to be enjoyable after all, not a high-stress, competitive marathon.
 Afraid your swing isn’t what it used to be?
-There are many club options specifically for senior men.
+Check out my guide to golf for seniors for tips and advice.

 Another great sporting option for older men is tennis.
 You basically control the pace and intensity of the game, and while it can get into the high-performance levels, you can also just have a quick gentle game with some buddies, or even play with yourself against a racquetball wall to keep your muscles active and your joints in good shape.